/ The ClaimCompass Blog

 Now, because of the delay of your first flight and the resulting missed connection, you end up arriving in New York 3 hours late or more.

 You can still claim missed connection compensation, even though the first leg was delayed by only 40 minutes.
-What counts is the arrival at your final destination.
+What counts is the arrival time at your final destination.

 The flights are on individual bookings